UkoeHB/bevy_girk/libs/bevy_girk_backend_public/README.md

 This crate contains types shared between the server backend and your implementation code.
-This crates reduces the dependency surface of the backend and facilitates WASM clients since the backend is native-only.
+This crate exists to reduce the dependency surface of the backend and facilitate WASM clients since the backend is native-only.

 The backend encompasses:
 - `bevy_girk_game_hub_server`